Sports Direct takes put option on bigger Debenhams stake

-LONDON Sports Direct (SPD.L), Britain's largest sporting goods retailer, said it had put in place a financial structure to manage its newly-acquired exposure to Debenhams (DEB.L), which could result in its stake rising by 2 percent to 6.6 percent.
+LONDON Jan 16 Sports Direct, Britain's largest sporting goods retailer, said it had put in place a financial structure to manage its newly-acquired exposure to Debenhams, which could result in its stake rising by 2 percent to 6.6 percent.

 Sports Direct said on Thursday that it had disposed of the 4.6 percent stake in the country's No. 2 department store it had bought on Monday and replaced it with a put option over a 6.6 percent stake.